happydasch/nspanel_haui/docs/Config.md

 - `exit_sleep_on_first_touch` bool

   Should the display exit the sleep screen on first iteraction event or wait until touched again.
-Default True.
+Default False.

 - `exit_sleep_only_when_on` bool

   Should the display exit the sleep screen only when the display state is on.
-Default True.
+Default False.

 - `exit_sleep_on_button_toggle` bool